elixir-elm-tutorial/elixir-elm-tutorial-book/manuscript/introduction.md

 I would like to thank Envy Labs and Code School for fostering an environment where I've been able to work hard and learn and grow.
 I'd also like to thank José Valim and Evan Czaplicki for crafting such beautiful and fun languages.
-Lastly, thanks to Michael Hartl for setting the standard for technical writing with The Ruby on Rails Tutorial, and Bret Victor for inspiring all of us with his visions of the future.
+Thanks to Michael Hartl for setting the standard for technical writing with The Ruby on Rails Tutorial, and Bret Victor for inspiring all of us with his visions of the future.

 ## Who Is This Book For?